cloudmesh-community/fa18-523-52/project-report/report.md

 parallel_coordinates(df, 'dx')
 ```

-Another algorithm I incorporated was logistic regression.
+Another algorithm we incorporated was logistic regression.
 This type of analysis compares a
 nominal independent and dependent variable.
 The regression model is used to predict a
 possible outcome between the two given variables[@fa18-523-52-lg].
-The logical question I thought
+The logical question we thought
 of when performing this analysis was if the location of skin cancer on a person's body had any
 influence or correlation on which type of cancer it was.
 The following image +@fig:lg52 was
 created to show the logistic regression in this dataset.
 It shows that the relationship between